Prospective Students (New Applicants & Guests)

 What is the FSA ID?

-The PIN serves as your identifier to let you access your personal information in various U.S. Department of Education systems.
+The FSA ID serves as your identifier to let you access your personal information in various U.S. Department of Education systems.
 It's like the Personal Identification Number that you get from your bank that enables you to access your account.
-Because your PIN serves as your electronic signature, you should not give it to anyone.
+Because your FSA ID serves as your electronic signature, you should not give it to anyone.

 When you use your FSA ID, you must type the FSA ID exactly as it appears.